shannon-heh/cos409-project/README.md

 Now you're ready to make changes!

+### Dependencies

+The following are dependencies specified in `package-lock.json`, installed using `npm`.

+- `dotenv`: loads environment variables from `.env`
+- `ejs`: templating engine to generate HTML with JS
+- `express`: node.js framework to build APIs in JS
+- `pg`: allows interfacing with PostgreSQL database
+- `nodemon`: auto-restarts node server when changes made to JS files in current directory

-### To install dependencies
+**To install these dependencies and update your `package-lock.json`:**

 ```
 >> cd cos409-project
 >> npm install
 ```

-Our dependencies (specified in `package-lock.json`) include...

-- `dotenv`: loads environment variables from `.env`
-- `ejs`: templating engine to generate HTML with JS
-- `express`: node.js framework to build APIs in JS
+The following dependencies are imported in our HTML files.
+No need to do extra installation steps.

 - `jquery`: JS library that simplifies DOM traversal, event handling, requests
 - `bootstrap`: front-end framework that provides components to ease UI-building
-- `pg`: allows interfacing with PostgreSQL database
-- `nodemon`: auto-restarts node server when changes made to JS files in current directory

 ### Directory organization